Reflections on 2019 - The year that made the whisky

 No two years are the same, but I can tell you that 2024 is already reminding me of 2019 - wet and not particularly warm.
 Weeks of summer heat when it should be spring, weeks of April showers in July.
 The summer of 2019 was not particularly sunny, there were heavy downpours, especially around harvest time.
 Average to high rainfall delayed the harvest slightly, which meant the grain was left to grow for a slightly longer period.
 In some areas of the country the grain didn’t reach the desired moisture level for harvest.
 That grain had to be dried post-harvest, an expensive and time-consuming process for the farmers.
 A wet summer and a delayed harvest can also lead to a decrease in the average percentage of protein in grain.
 This impacts every step of how the grain is processed through the distillery; from malting, mashing, to fermentation and even distillation.

 However, having a good or bad grain growing year doesn’t necessarily impact the quality of a whisky for better or worse.
 Despite the heat spikes throughout the year and the mild wet summer and harvest season, there was no major disease appearance in 2019.
 This allowed a higher yielding grain harvest compared with the previous year, and the UK average.
 The rye we harvested in 2019 was brighter and more delicate than previous years.
 It's made a whisky that tastes of early summer: fresh, floral and full of flavour.
+The best of English Rye Whisky.

 THE RELEASE - HARVEST 2019 RYE WHISKY

-From the 2019 harvest, we have produced a spectacular and refined whisky.
+From the 2019 harvest, we have produced a spectacular and refined English whisky.
 We grew grain at 5 different farms, mainly around Oxford but also in Norfolk.
 Our Harvest 2019 release is the result of the combination of the two grain recipes we grew that year - our classical mix, and 100% rye.
 The classical mix brings more nutty and pastry character while the 100% rye is lighter, with a hint of caramel and chocolate and tonnes of spice.
 It has a delicate balance between the herbal and spicy character of rye, reminiscent of absinthe with intricate notes of wormwood and anise.
 An inviting floral and sweet character welcomes us with fresh ginger and summer fruits and finally wraps up with a savoury brioche bun and thyme.

 Harvest 2019 is a refreshing whisky with all of our rye character just in time to enjoy summer and celebrate harvest season.